 There were remaining 21 patients did not undergo vitamin B12 loading test.
 There were two reasons: 1)Some patients were transferred to our clinic after vitamin B12 treatment had began in other hospitals.
 2) The C3/C2 ratio or methylmalonic acid was as low as normal range or slightly above the normal range.
 Except for P13 who never used vitamin B12, we evaluated of the therapeutic effect of B12 for the other 20 patients, by referring to the judgment standard of the vitamin B12 loading test.
 The C3/C2 ratio and methylmalonic acid of the patients on the most recent were compared with the two indexes on presentation.
 As results, 11 cases showed C3/C2 ratio and methylmalonic acid decreased by more than 50% (11/21); six cases showed C3/C2 ratio and methylmalonic acid decreased but less than 50% (6/21); three case (P6, P25, P28), as well as P13, had inconsistent changes trend in C3/C2 ratio (decrease) and methylmalonic acid (increase).

 Because of many confounding factors, such as health status, treatment situation, urine concentration, the diet on the detect day and so on, the urine metabolites fluctuates easily.
 We consider the changes in blood indicators (C3/C2 ratio) are more meaningful.
-So we deemed the five patients with decreased blood C3/C2 ratio and increased urine methylmalonic acid were also responsive to vitamin B12.
-Therefore, the B12 responsive rate of the nine patients finished the loading test was 100%, and all the 20 patients responded well to vitamin B12 treatment.
-There was an obvious overall trend that vitamin B12 treatment is highly effective for these patients.
+So we deemed the four (P16, P6, P25, P28) patients with decreased blood C3/C2 ratio and increased urine methylmalonic acid were also responsive to vitamin B12.
+Therefore, all the nine patients finished the loading test was responsive to vitamin B12tand all the 20 patients received vitamin B12 treatment responded well.
+There was an obvious overall trend that vitamin B12 treatment is highly effective for these patients (100%, 29/29).

 As for the current health condition, following up until December 2019, 2 patients could not be followed up (P20, P30).
 Twenty-four patients (24/30, 80%) were healthy and lived a normal life asymptomatically.
 Four patients showed progressive developmental delay or intellectual impairment (P9, P15, P18, and P24).
 P15 and P24 were diagnosed in newborn screening while P9 and P18 did not undergo newborn screening.
 The Gesell developmental schedule scores of P9 at 22 months old were gross motor 86, fine motor 66, adaptive 93, language 44, personal-social 62.
 Similarly, the Gesell developmental schedule scores of P15 at 25 months old were gross motor 65, fine motor 63, adaptive 58, language 69, personal-social 56.
 The Gesell developmental schedules scores of P24 at 17months old were gross motor 78, fine motor 69, adaptive 78, language 49 and personal-social 49.
 After treatment, the intelligence of P18 improved slowly.
 The WISC developmental schedule scores of this patient at 7.2 years were verbal IQ 44, performance IQ <40, and total IQ<40.